How to Install GitHub Copilot CLI on Ubuntu 26.04, 24.04 and 22.04

 copilot -p "Show me this week's commits and summarize them" --allow-tool='shell(git)'

-The --allow-tool='shell(git)' flag narrows the automatic approval to Git shell commands instead of opening every tool to the agent.
+The --allow-tool='shell(git)' option narrows automatic approval to Git commands instead of using broader approval flags such as --allow-all or --yolo.

 copilot --continue